ibm-wsc/mq-zos/docs/mp1b.md

 ### **Overview of exercise**

-I.	Use OEMPUT to populate a queue with a bunch of messages
+I.	Set up the local queue MP1B.TESTER

 II.
-Make sure settings are in place to record SMF data for our
+Make sure settings are in place to record SMF data

 III.
 Run JCL to record our SMF data